Photography by Erica Connors

 Here are just a few ways to provide great second-hand use to mannequin heads you might normally discard:

-.
+Pivot Point International is spearheading the green movement in cosmetology by introducing the Snap Cap.
 The Snap Cap is a revolutionary reusable, recyclable headform invented for perfecting cutting, coloring, texture or finishing techniques.
 The internationally patented Snap Cap saves space and gives you the highest quality hair without waste of traditional mannequins.
 Caps are available in a complete range of color levels, lengths and textures.
 This amazing product allows schools and salons to use the same headforms over and over again without having to worry what to do with their used heads.
 Click here to learn more.

 Another bonus to using Pivot Point's Snap Caps?
 Its headform is made out of Acrylonitrile Butadiene Styrene (ABS).
 ABS is a recyclable material that can be ground down.
 A portion of the ground material can be reprocessed with fresh or virgin pellets of the same grade to produce new ABS headforms.